NewcastleRSE-Training/git-ultra-novice/_episodes/10-pull-requests.md

 # Pull Requests - working locally
 We don't have to work online in order to create a pull request from a branch.
 As a collaborator on the project, you can clone and branch locally as you did earlier.
 Open up your console and make a clone of the `countries` repository.

+> ## Instead of copying the command below:
+>
+> You will have to replace '<ORGANISATION>' with the Organisation
+> your instructor provided you with at the beginning of this lesson.
+>
+{: .callout}
 ~~~
 $ cd ~/Desktop
 $ git clone git@github.com:<ORGANISATION>/countries.git